 Although most growth plate injuries respond to immobilizing the affected area for a few weeks, surgery may be needed if the injury is more severe or has the potential to affect a child’s or teen’s growth and development.
 Doctors at Hassenfeld Children's Hospital of New York at NYU Langone perform several types of surgery to correct growth plate injuries and ensure that bones continue to develop properly.

 Many of these can be performed as outpatient procedures, meaning a child can have surgery and then go home the same day.
-For overnight stays, NYU Langone can arrange for a parent or guardian to spend the night at the hospital alongside the child.
+For overnight stays, our doctors can arrange for a parent or guardian to spend the night at the hospital alongside the child.

 If a growth plate fracture has caused the growth plate—and the bone on either side of it—to separate into two sections, or if the injury has otherwise caused the bone to move out of alignment, your child’s doctor may recommend a closed reduction.
 During a closed reduction, a surgeon uses his or her hands to move the sections of bone back into proper alignment by pressing on them through the skin, without performing a surgical procedure.

 In a closed reduction, local anesthetic is used to numb the affected area, though the doctor may recommend using sedation so that your child can sleep through the procedure.
 Afterward, your child may wear a cast or splint and be back to normal activities within two to three months.

 Sometimes, a surgeon may recommend placing pins in the bone to keep it in place while it heals.
 In this case, a surgery called open reduction internal fixation may be necessary.
 A surgeon connects the fragments of bone using small surgical pins, which stay in place for about four weeks.
 The pins often protrude slightly from the skin, so that a doctor can remove them without performing another surgical procedure.